rhynix/allowing/README.md

 ## Options

-Validations can also take options on when to validate.
+Validations can also take options about when to validate.
 Multiple options can be used on a single validation.
 At this moment, the following options are available:

 ### If